1001 - Equal Employment Opportunity (EEO) Officer Role

 - Any other way that ensures employees receive and understand the policies

 Each state agency shall create a complaint process to ensure complaints are addressed in a timely manner.
 The process is to be consistent with state laws and rules, and provide information regarding filing appeals of agency decisions on these complaints and alternative filing options.
 (6) Each complaint filed with the agency may be in writing and shall state both the facts upon which the complaint is based and, the relief requested.
-Events forming the basis of a complaint must have occurred no more than one year prior to the date that the complaint is filed with the agency.
 (7) The EEO Officer ensures prompt and effective investigations of discrimination complaints, including harassment and retaliation.

 Sexual Harassment Prevention